lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         The class distribution probability vector of predictions can be used as well.
 Here, three cases have to be distinguished:

-            - **Image Classification** → The probability vector of each sample's prediction is used directly.
+            - **Image Classification**: The probability vector of each sample's prediction is used directly.

-            - **Object Detection** → The probability vectors of the class predictions of all objects in an image are summed up.
+            - **Object Detection**: The probability vectors of the class predictions of all objects in an image are summed up.

-            - **Object Detection** and using the :ref:`docker-object-level` → Each sample is a cropped object and has a single object prediction, whose probability vector is used.
+            - **Object Detection** and using the :ref:`docker-object-level`: Each sample is a cropped object and has a single object prediction, whose probability vector is used.

         This input is **specified using the prediction task**.
 Furthermore, it should be remembered, which class names are used for this task, as they are needed in later steps.

         If you use your own predictions (see :ref:`docker-datasource-predictions`), the task name and class names are taken from the specification in the prediction `schema.json`.

+        Alternatively, set the task to **lightly_pretagging** to use object detections created by the Lightly Worker itself.
-        Alternatively, you can use the Lightly pretagging and the class names are specified here: :ref:`docker-pretagging`.
-In that case, the task name is `lightly_pretagging`.
+        Its class names are specified here: :ref:`docker-pretagging`.

         .. code-block:: python